SparseConvMIL: Sparse Convolutional Context-Aware Multiple Instance Learning for Whole Slide Image Classification: Experimental validation

+\paragraph{Implementation details} 14 MIL approaches were benchmarked: (i) embedding and instance-based meax, mean, and log-sum-exp, (ii) several flavors of attention-based approaches, (iii) a graph-CNN approach~\citep{tu2019multiple}, and (iv) several flavors of SparseConvMIL.
+Similar to the previous experiment, all approaches share the same training context detailed in~\aref{sec:appendix-experiments-details} including hyper-parameters, data augmentation, architectures of both tile embedder and classifier from WSI embeddings.
+For specific details of the benchmarked approaches, SparseConvMIL used a downsampling of 128.
+We experimented with only 2 convolutional layers with 32, or 128 channels.
+The attention module of attention MIL approaches were made of a 1 hidden layer perceptron with 128, 512 or 2048 neurons.
+Graph-based MIL was implemented with the same parameters as in~\cite{tu2019multiple}.

+\paragraph{Results} ~\autoref{fig:res_large} reports results for several metrics computed by averaging one-vs-all metrics for each class.
+In particular, the random performance is 0.031 for both accuracy, precision and f1-score, 0.5 AUC, and 3.506 cross-entropy.
+Although the number of pooling parameters differed for some methods, the comparisons are otherwise fair since both tile embedder and finale classifier were the same.

-~\autoref{fig:res_large} reports results for several metrics computed by averaging one-vs-all metrics for each class.
-The proposed approach achieved superior results in all metrics and for all configurations, even the small one with 32 channels convolutions.
-Furthermore, SparseConvMIL seemed to scale better than attention-based MIL.
-Indeed as inferred in~\autoref{fig:res_large}, increasing the parameters of SparseConvMIL improved significantly performance.
-On the contrary, attention-based MIL stagnated with additional parameters.
+The proposed approach achieved superior results in all metrics and for all configurations.
+Even the smaller SparseConvMIL configuration outcompeted other benchmarked approaches with 0.568 of precision and balanced accuracy, f1-score of 0.553, and AUC of 0.944.
+This is extremely encouraging given that the task has 32 classes and that many classes are under-represented: for instance, 14 classes have less than 100 training samples (\autoref{tab:low-number-training-samples}).
+Furthermore, SparseConvMIL seemed to scale better with parameters than attention-based MIL.
+Indeed, increasing the parameters of SparseConvMIL significantly improved its performance whereas attention-based MIL stagnated with additional parameters.
+The graph-based approach notoriously underperformed, which may be due to the difficulty in choosing appropriate parameters for the many modules involved in this approach.